 Starting conservative treatment is exercise based recuperation, physical rehabilitation, and possibly the use of oral medications.
 Pelvic belt may give some pain alleviation.
 If a patient has exhausted all forms of SI Joint injections, procedures, and treatments, then surgery might be considered.

 Conventional surgery required extensive entry point, noteworthy tissue harm and long recuperation time.
 Today there is a minimally invasive alternative.
 The method includes the percutaneous position of 2 to 3 little titanium inserts over the SI joint through a little entry point.
 These inserts settle and breaker the joint.
 The method takes around 60 minutes and patients generally are released home that day.

 Today, Minimally Invasive Spine-AZ is proud to offer the most cutting-edge minimally obtrusive procedures currently available.
 For SI joint adjustment to perform a highly propelled method that rectifies and stabilizes the joint without complicated open surgery.
-Dr. T, is in the blink of an eye, one of the few surgeons in the area with the broad knowledge required to perform the methodology in order to correct issues with the SI Joint.
+Our surgeon is in the blink of an eye, one of the few surgeons in the area with the broad knowledge required to perform the methodology in order to correct issues with the SI Joint.